Activities in Rokua National Park

 - Geocaching: There are geocaches (geocaching.com) in Rokua National Park.
 Looking for them is a fun and excellent way to explore the National Park.

-- Cross-country Skiing: In the Rokua area there are ski trails for everyone.
+- Cross-country Skiing: Ski trails available for everyone.

 - Snowshoeing: The undulating terrain guarantees challenges for snowshoers.